Agreement & Disclosure Statement

 - Academic Support Services Fee - The Academic Support Services Fee provides certain academic resources to all Tulane students.
 The fee enables students to have access to the University's computer services, data, voice, and internet hook-ups, including those services provided by all outside vendors.
 In addition, tutoring and counseling services, on-line library, inter loan services and other support services, such as, the language and science laboratories, are covered by this fee.

 - Student Health Center - The Student Health fee provides students with primary care, psychiatric, and contraceptive care at the Student Health Center.
 It also contributes to health education programs, drug/alcohol counseling and the Tulane Emergency Medical Service.
+This fee is not a health insurance premium.

 - Student Recreation Center Fee - Fulltime students will be assessed for membership to the Reily Recreation Center.
 Part-time students have the option to join the Recreation Center.